ADAPTING TO PDGM

 FREQUENTLY ASKED QUESTIONS

-The Patient Driven Groupings Model will take effect January 1, 2020.
+The Patient Driven Groupings Model took effect January 1, 2020.

 What is a Behavioral Adjustment?

 When CMS makes changes in policy, they assume that the behavior of home health organizations will change in an attempt to maximize reimbursements.

 CMS sees this as a problem because they want organizations to treat the patient, instead of trying prescribe a treatment that will maximize dollars.
 To take a proactive stance against this behavior, CMS reduces the amount of money given for certain reimbursements.